Econ 102 - Principles of Macroeconomics » Spring 2022 » Exam 2

 Who is considered not in the labor force?

-B. full time employees
+B. full time students

 C. unemployed people looking for work